jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ---
 ## Factors influencing global warming- studying impacting factors at global and local scales

-To explain the observed global trend—or at least to identify variables that correlate with it—I will analyze additional demographic indicators alongside greenhouse gas (GHG) emissions, assessing patterns at both the global and country-specific levels.
+To explain the observed global trend—or at least to identify variables that correlate with it—I analyzed additional demographic indicators alongside greenhouse gas (GHG) emissions, assessing patterns at both the global and country-specific levels.

 ---
 ### Average Population Growth Rate (% per year)

-I compute the **average annual population growth rate** using:
+The **average annual population growth rate** is computed using:

-**Average Annual Growth Rate (% per year)** is computed as:

 $$
 \text{Growth Rate} =